ajtran303/enumerable_hexagrams/README.md

 end
 ```

+If you need more ideas on how to get started, see the [practice branch](https://github.com/ajtran303/enumerable_hexagrams/compare/practice) for additional tests and methods.

 ## What's in that util folder?

 I include it to to provide an additional way to visualize the data set with the `awesome_print` gem.
 I think the labels and indentation make a big difference.